manifoldxyz/creator-core-extensions-solidity/README.md

 ```

 ##### Numbered
 Numbered editions assume that all metadata is unchanging except for the Edition number.
 Numbered editions are instantiated by passing the metadata as a 'uriParts' array, which is recomposed to inject the edition number (and total edition count if desired).
+Good for open editions.

 contracts/edition/ERC721NumberedEditionTemplate.sol and referring to the following implementation addresses: